Recording as Heckling

 A growing body of authority recognizes that citizen recording of police officers and public space is protected by the First Amendment.
 But the judicial and scholarly momentum behind the emerging “right to record” fails to fully incorporate recording’s cost to another important right that also furthers First Amendment principles: the right to privacy.

-This Article helps fill that gap by comprehensively analyzing the First Amendment interests of both the right to record and the right to privacy in public, while highlighting the role of technology in altering the First Amendment landscape.
+This Article helps fill that gap by comprehensively analyzing the First Amendment interests of both the right to record and the right to privacy in public while highlighting the role of technology in altering the First Amendment landscape.
 Recording information can be critical to future speech and, as a form of confrontation to authority, is also a direct method of expression.
-Likewise, efforts to maintain privacy while navigating public space may create an incubator for thought and future speech, and also serve as direct expressive resistance to surveillance regimes.
+Likewise, efforts to maintain privacy while navigating public space may create an incubator for thought and future speech, and can also serve as direct, expressive resistance to surveillance regimes.

 Keywords: privacy, first amendment, right to record, technology, police, surveillance, sousveillance, freedom of expression